Author Bio

 My Gecko (Nacho)

 This is Nacho.
 He is my crested gecko.
-He is around 4 years around (As of the year 2025).
-He is the first reptile I have owned and I enjoy keeping him.
+He is around 4 years old (as of the year 2025).
+He is the first reptile I have owned, and I enjoy keeping him.
 He is energetic and fun to handle (though once he peed on my schoolwork).
-He is noctural and moves around at night a lot.
+He is nocturnal and moves around at night a lot.
 He also likes to watch the fish in my fish tank beside his enclosure.
 (There may be hunger behind those eyes.)
-Overall, I love having Nacho my Crested Gecko as a pet, and hope to keep him for many more years.
+Overall, I love having Nacho, my crested gecko, as a pet and hope to keep him for many more years.

 My Skink (August)

-August is my pet blue tongued skink.
-I got them in Febuary of 2025, and they are the newest reptile I have.
+August is my pet blue-tongued skink.
+I got them in February of 2025, and they are the newest reptile I have.
 They are also the largest reptile I own.
-Unlike Nacho, my Blue Tongued Skink is more terrestrial as opposed to arborial (My skink prefers to live on the ground instead of living in trees like Nacho my crested gecko.)
-They are diurnal (active during dawn and dusk or active during the day), and love to explore their cage.
+Unlike Nacho, my blue-tongued skink is more terrestrial as opposed to arboreal.
+(My skink prefers to live on the ground instead of living in trees like Nacho, my crested gecko.)
+They are diurnal (active during dawn and dusk or active during the day) and love to explore their cage.

-My name is Quinn, I am in 10th grade and I have a passion for herpetology, especailly reptiles.
-Some of my hobbies are arts and crafts, puzzles, learning, herpetology and making this project.
-Thank you for visiting my website and I hope that this website makes a difference in educating the public in correct reptile information.
+My name is Emily, I am in 10th grade, and I have a passion for herpetology, especially reptiles.
+Some of my hobbies are arts and crafts, puzzles, learning, herpetology, and making this project.
+Thank you for visiting my website, and I hope that this website makes a difference in educating the public in correct reptile information.
 I encourage you to visit other pages of my website and learn as much as you can.

-I plan to measure my impact in many ways to prove I am helping people learn about reptiles, and to determine wich things I should improve upon and which things I should focus on.
-I plan to measure in multiple in ways.
+I plan to measure my impact in many ways to prove I am helping people learn about reptiles and to determine which things I should improve upon and which things I should focus on.
+I plan to measure in multiple ways.
 One of these ways is forms.
-After talking to someone in person at a festival or event, I can ask them to fill out a form on what they learned from me, and what they would do with this new acquired information.
-In addition I will add questions at the bottom of the page of my website that measures how many people were correct or learned from the website.
-Also I will use website analytics to show how many people read the information in the pages.
+After talking to someone in person at a festival or event, I can ask them to fill out a form on what they learned from me and what they would do with this newly acquired information.
+In addition, I will add questions at the bottom of the page of my website that measure how many people were correct or learned from the website.
+Also, I will use website analytics to show how many people read the information in the pages.
 Also, locally, I will measure how many people take one of my brochures (which will contain useful information about reptiles).
 I will later put this information in pie charts and graphs to help track how well I am doing and what I should improve upon or focus on more.

 Ways you can help: